 EASY BROILED SALMON

-1.4 lbs. of wild-caught sockeye or coho salmon – cut into 4-ounce pieces (skin-on)
+- 1.2 lbs. of wild-caught sockeye or coho salmon skin-on

-Now, pat salmon dry and rub with ghee on the flesh side of the salmon.
-Season with a mixture of the Old Bay seasoning and Korean pepper flakes.
+- Now, pat salmon dry and rub the ghee on the flesh side of the salmon.
+Season with a mixture of the Primal Palate New Bae seasoning and Korean pepper flakes.
 Then transfer the salmon fillets to the prepared baking sheet.

-Transfer the salmon to the oven and broil for 7-10 minutes (depending on your oven).
-Remove from the oven, let it rest for about 3 minutes, and serve with roasted veggies and fresh lemon juice.
+- Transfer the salmon to the oven and broil for 7-10 minutes (depending on your oven).
+Remove from the oven, let it rest for about 3 minutes, and serve with roasted veggies or a salad and fresh lemon or lime juice.